After years of holding vigil, an ode to an evolutionary love affair between plant and bee, mediated by a neurotoxin

 All parts of death camas—including bulbs, leaves, stalks and pollen—carry zygacine, a potent alkaloid that is toxic to humans and animals, and nearly all pollinators.

-For years, I’ve asked other plant and pollinator nerds I meet—”have you ever seen the death camas miner bee?”
-Most hadn’t heard of them.
-Nobody had seen one.
+For years, I asked other plant and pollinator nerds, “have you seen the death camas miner bee?”

 It felt like holding vigil for a ghost pollinator, buzzing at the edge of science and memory.